Reduce

 • Improve process efficiency through retrofits

-• Upgrade to new more efficient equipment
+• Upgrade to more efficient equipment

 • Train staff on proper equipment operation